 Now, that’s not a bad thing.
 The breeze keeps things cool, especially mid-day when it gets really hot.
 But you need to make sure you’re prepared for strong gusts of wind.
 This can be challenging when sitting outside for lunch or dinner (items are easily knocked over or disappear in the wind).

-Funny story – before our trip we discovered that our youngest boy, Connor, had developed a fear of wind.
+Before our trip we discovered that our youngest boy, Connor, had developed a fear of wind.
 The minute he felt wind hit his face he would run back inside the house crying.
-It was quite comical.

 Because it’s always windy in Aruba, the moment we stepped out of the airport, and he felt the strong wind hit his face, he immediately freaked out and tried running back inside the airport.
 The first few days in Aruba were rough for him (in the above photo, Connor is sitting in his stroller hidden behind that striped towel), but this trip helped him get over his fear.
 He is now no longer scared of the wind.